hdShang/arxiv-daily/docs/cs-CL/2025-06-05/papers/250604822v2-from-handwriting-to-feedback-evaluating-vlms-and-llms-for-ai-powered.md

 ---
 layout: default
-title: From Handwriting to Feedback: Evaluating VLMs and LLMs for AI-Powered Assessment in Indonesian Classrooms
+title: "From Handwriting to Feedback: Evaluating VLMs and LLMs for AI-Powered Assessment in Indonesian Classrooms"
 ---

 # From Handwriting to Feedback: Evaluating VLMs and LLMs for AI-Powered Assessment in Indonesian Classrooms